News

 It’s understandable that you may feel unsettled by involving your new partner in your divorce proceeding, but the consequences of not doing so cannot be ignored.
 If you do not reveal that you are moving in together during the divorce negotiations or soon after, you risk your ex-partner applying to the court to set aside any financial settlement you reach on the basis of material non-disclosure.

-The decision to cohabit can therefore be a complex one to make, and if you intend to buy together will affect your need for a comprehensive will.
+The decision to cohabit can therefore be a complex one to make and will vary for each individual.
+If you intend to buy a property with your new partner will affect your need for a comprehensive will.
 For further advice on cohabitation, divorce and the settlement of matrimonial finances please contact our expert family team.

 Please note the contents contained in this article are for general guidance only and reflection the position at time of posting.
 Legal advice should be sought before taking action in relation to specific matters.